AdobeDocs/app-builder/src/pages/guides/runtime_guides/securing_web_actions.md

 aio rt:action:update my-require-validation-web-action main.js --web true -a require-gw-validation true
 ```

 To interact with the action, set up a security configuration in your Swagger API route for that action.
-Detailed instructions on how to do this can be found in [Securing the API Endpoints](https://developer.adobe.com/runtime/docs/guides/using/creating_rest_apis/#securing-the-api-endpoints).
+Detailed instructions on how to do this can be found in [Securing API Endpoints](creating_rest_apis.md#securing-api-endpoints).

 # Non-web actions